BRuDesDev/robux-calculator/README.md

          python3 -m venv .venv
          source .venv/bin/activate

-6. Install the package using pip:
+4. Install the package using pip:

-         pip install -r requirements.txt
+         pip install .

 ## Usage
 Once the package is installed, you can run the Robux Calculator from the command line using the following command:

         robux_calculator

 If this does not work, you should check your $PATH.
 But alternately, open the program by changing dir into robux-calculator/robux_calculator/,
       and manaually run the __main__.py file using Python3.

         cd ~/Python/RobuxCalculator/robux_calculator